 Now it was on to the Trifid Nebula nearby, it too lost in downtown pollution.
 Not for long!
 Again, I'd never seen it with a regular telescope, yet again, it didn't take long to pop into view through the EVScope.
 This image I like a little less; the unprocessed version doesn't quite bring out the blue.
 Still, getting this detail so easily in the middle of a city feels nothing short of miraculous.

-Then it was off to the Ring Nebula which, of course, never fails to impress - albeit in very different ways through an optical or EAA telescope.
+Then it was off to the Ring Nebula which, of course, never fails to impress - albeit in very different ways through an optical versus an EAA telescope.
 Whether because of a software update or an unusually transparent sky - I suspect the former - I was, for the first time, able to see the white dwarf at the heart of the nebula.
 Seeing that would require an enormous regular telescope - too big for my car - and a very dark sky.
-Imagine my wonder at glimpsing the dead star from the city: our Sun's future, five billion years from now.
+Imagine my wonder at glimpsing the dead star from the city: our Sun's future, six or seven billion years from now.

 I didn't have much time left, but I wanted to see how far I could reach.
 I turned to NGC 5907, a galaxy marginally larger than our own, around 54 million light years distant.
 I could only take a short exposure - I really did have to leave - but there: an edge-on spiral galaxy that I would never have been able to observe even with my TEC 140.
 The light in this picture left its source not only after the dinosaurs went extinct.
 What a thought!